Opportunity Profile

 Intercollegiate athletics, intramural sports, club sports, adapted athletics and two student recreation centers ranked among the best in the nation give every student an opportunity to participate in the pride and tradition that define Alabama Athletics.

-The Crimson Tide posted another top-25 finish in the annual Learfield Directors Cup, which ranks NCAA athletics departments, coming in at No. 22.
+The Crimson Tide ranks No. 9 in the annual Learfield Directors Cup, which ranks NCAA athletics departments.
+The ranking for 2023-2024 is the second-highest in program history.

-The football team finished 13-2 on the season, highlighted by its 29th SEC Championship and 10th title via the championship game, in addition to finishing No. 2 nationally.
+The football team finished 12-2 on the season, highlighted by its 30th SEC Championship and 11th title via the championship game.

 Softball pitcher Montana Fouts